bashwork/wdm/hwk/homework2.rst

         if entry.light <= 8.10:
             entry.label = "-"

-As with the tree I was able to modify and prune the rules to get an accurracy of 92% at the expense of the training set accurracy.
+As with the tree I was able to modify and prune the rules to get an accuracy of 92% at the expense of the training set accuracy.
 Furthermore, I was able to remove most of the rules and maintain the same training accuracy.

 The tree can also be used to infer missing data of new entries.
 If the entry